 Intent for Reading, Writing and Phonics

 At St Charles’ Catholic Primary School, we value reading and writing as key life skills and are dedicated to enabling our pupils to become lifelong readers and writers.
 We believe reading and writing is key for academic success and so, to ensure we have a holistic approach to the teaching of reading and writing.

-Children in Key Stage 1 and Key Stage 2 take part in daily English lessons which follow Read to Write.
+Children in Key Stage 1 and Key Stage 2 take part in daily English lessons which follow Read to Write and Pathways to Write.

 Read to Write enables rich opportunities for wider reading and wider writing for the wider curriculum, curriculum enrichments and explicit links to the national curriculum, as the entire statutory curriculum for English is covered for each year group.